5.3 Schedule C - Summary of Allocations and Designations

 Schedule C is a summary of all amounts allocated to the trust's beneficiaries during the taxation year and, if applicable, designated according to type.
 In addition to completing this schedule, you must prepare an RL-16 slip in each beneficiary's name.
 This means that if you amend or cancel an RL-16 slip, you must file an amended Schedule C.

-In this schedule and in its instructions, the term "beneficiary" means any person to whom the trust must allocate income or a taxable capital gain.
-This person can be a beneficiary that holds an interest in the trust or a transferor to which the income attribution rule applies (refer to section 3.2), as well as the electing contributor of a deemed resident trust (refer to "Election to be an electing contributor" in section 1.2.2).
+In this Schedule and in its instructions, the term "beneficiary" means any person to whom the trust must allocate income or a taxable capital gain.
+This person can be a beneficiary that holds an interest in the trust or a transferor to which the income attribution rule applies (see section 3.2), as well as the electing contributor of a deemed resident trust (see "Election to be an electing contributor" in section 1.2.2).

 657, 657.1